Luke Song: Mr. Song Millinery

 The original showroom in Detroit was open until 2009.

 Moza Inc. was incorporated in 1998 and with his label Mr. Song millinery and by the year 2000 there were in over 200 plus boutiques and stores.
 The hats are found in over 500 boutiques and stores around the world.
 The hats are worn by celebrities around the country among them being the "Queen of Soul", Aretha Franklin.

 The Inaugural Hat

 Aretha Franklin wore one of Song's hats at the inauguration of Barack Obama.
 The now nicknamed "The Inaugural Hat" received worldwide media attention.
 In May, 2011 "The Inaugural Hat" was inducted into the Smithsonian Museum.
 An identical replica of the hat (the only other one in existence) is displayed at the Rock and Roll Hall of Fame in Cleveland, Ohio.

 Mr Song Millinery is based in Southfield, Michigan, United States.

+Little America

+In 2022, Song's life was the basis for "Mr. Song", the second-season premiere of the Apple TV+ anthology series Little America.
+Directed by Deepa Mehta, the episode was loosely based on Song's upbringing and path to becoming a fashion designer.
+Alan Kim portrayed Song as a child and Ki Hong Lee portrayed him as a young adult.